torvalds/linux/Documentation/sound/designs/procfile.rst

 The card-specific files are found in ``/proc/asound/card*`` directories.
 Some drivers (e.g. cmipci) have their own proc entries for the register dump, etc (e.g. ``/proc/asound/card*/cmipci`` shows the register dump).
-These files would be really helpful for debugging.
+These files would be really helpful for deging.

 When PCM devices are available on this card, you can see directories like pcm0p or pcm1c.
 They hold the PCM information for each PCM